What is your vision for Salinas?

 How can I get involved?

 Which topic are you most interested in?
 What are your ideas for the future of Salinas?
-Do you want to join a Working Group?
 Get involved and let’s create a vision together!

 For more information contact: